 Story Notes:Note from Administration:

 I believe the writer of this story, Chris Boyce, has passed away (if indeed the Chris Boyce who wrote this is the scifi author Chris Boyce which by judging by e-mail addresses is true).
 This story has only been available on one place AFAIK, the Dark Skies fanfic site Chris Boyce started on freehost website.
-The Dark Skies fandom is for all intents and purposes dead except for my Dark Skies site, and I decided to archive it here on this site because I feared it would be partially or completely lost.
+The Dark Skies fandom was tiny and has been dead since about 2001, and I decided to archive the story here on this site because I feared it would be partially or completely lost.
 It is too good of a story, told by a talented writer, to suffer that fate.